chauff/cse1500-web-transcripts/Lecture-5.md

 ```
 ## Animations and transitions

-In general, SSS styles (states) are defined by teh user, the rendering engine takes care of the transition between styles.
-A **rendering engine** (or browser engine, layout engine) is responsible for translating HTML+CSS (among others) to the screen.
-The major browsers ship with their own rendering engines, the names of which you will come across from time to time (especially when using CSS animations and transitions):
+In general, CSS styles (states) are defined by the user, the **rendering engine** takes care of the transition between styles.
+A rendering engine (also known as *browser engine* or *layout engine*) is responsible for translating HTML+CSS (among others) to the screen.
+The major browsers ship with their own rendering engines, the names of which you will encounter from time to time (especially when using CSS animations and transitions):

 | Engine   | Browsers                                |
 |----------|-----------------------------------------|